hageslel/building_blockchains/README.md

 ![Testing Network](Screenshots/my_crypto_keystore2.PNG)

 - Click on "Select Wallet File".
 From there navigate to the directory where the node data was saved.
-Access the node1 folder and then the keystore folder.
+Access the "node1" folder and then the "keystore" folder.
 Click on the file within the keystore folder and click open.

 ![Testing Network](Screenshots/my_crypto_keystore3.PNG)